 Each year several countries host walks, runs, parties, etc. in honor of Dr. Ponseti and his miracle method which corrects clubfoot deformity.
 Check out our newsletter below which

-features just a few of the great events held around the world to celebrate World Clubfoot Day in 2015.
+features just a few of the great events held around the world to celebrate World Clubfoot Day.